lucien144/lemp-stack/readme.md

 Adminer is now ready at http://{server.ip}/adminer/

+_Also, don't forget to change the username 👆._

 ### Postfix (sending emails from PHP)

 In case you cannot send emails from PHP and getting error (`tail /var/log/mail.log`) `Network is unreachable`, you need to switch Postfix from IPv6 to IPv6.